exo-lang/exo/docs/Imports.md

-Document about how to import different modules

-# Explanation of Imports in Exo Language Script
+# Imports in Exo

-This document provides an overview of the import statements used in an Exo language script.
-[Exo](https://github.com/exo-lang/exo) is a programming system that facilitates the development of high-performance code, particularly for hardware accelerators and specialized computing platforms.
+This document provides an overview of the imports used when writing Exo.

----

 ## Table of Contents